 At AwardWallet, we don't generally recommend buying points and miles speculatively.
 Most loyalty programs sell points at a price point that makes it difficult to receive outsized value.
-So, you're often better off holding onto your cash.
+You're often better off holding onto your cash.

 - This promotion is valid on points purchases through 11:59 p.m.
 EST on December 3, 2023.

 - Points appear in your account within 24 hours after your transaction.

 - Purchased points do not count toward elite status or Lifetime Elite Gold status.